-The NSW Snowy Mountains is an adventure playground for the sporting enthusiast.
+The NSW Snowy Mountains is an adventure playground for sporting enthusiasts.
 In the winter months, hit the slopes in Perisher or Thredbo for skiing and snowboarding and during the warmer months explore the region by bushwalking and hiking.
-In any season, you’ll discover the alpine villages of the Snowy Mountains offer spectacular scenery and warm hospitality.
+In any season, you’ll discover the alpine villages of the Snowy Mountains, including Jindabyne, each offer spectacular scenery and warm hospitality.

-Here’s everything you need to know about the Snowy Mountains to make the most of your next getaway.
+Here’s everything you need to know about making the most of your Snowy Mountains holiday.

 It’s easy to reach the Snowy Mountains in southwest NSW with a range of transport options such as bus services, train and coach services.
 The Snowy Mountains are serviced by nearest airports in Cooma, Wagga Wagga and Canberra.
 Those opting to self-drive, 2WD vehicles must carry snow chains from June to October.
 Snowy Mountains is approximately 5 hours drive from Sydney and 2 ½ hours from Canberra.
 Enjoy the journey with the perfect Snowy Mountains road trip itinerary.